Topics Map > Learning Analytics & Assessment > Learning Analytics for Learn@UW

 How can you use the data available in LEAD?

 Some indicators of students struggling with your course may be shown in LEAD data as low grades, low access to materials online, or both.
 In your teaching, you may use other signs as well that give clues about which students are struggling, such as their attendance or participation.
-When considering data in this example, think of it as a potential complement to other indicators of struggling.
+When considering data in this example, think of it as a potential complement to other indicators that a student might be struggling.

 Scatter plot visualization